-If you find you’ve got a surplus of what you’re growing then selling it on can bring in a tidy profit.
+If you find you’ve got a surplus of what you’re growing then selling it on can bring in some useful extra cash.
 Farmers markets, local markets, businesses such as cafes and restaurants, festivals, fetes and even car boot sales provide plenty of opportunity to turn a profit from your veg.
 There are also online resources to help you sell, including BigBarn, which connects customers with independent food retailers and producers.
 It’s worth remembering that if you’re making income from what you’re growing and selling there could be a requirement to pay tax on it.
 If you’re an occasional seller then you don’t need a food hygiene certificate but what you’re selling must be safe.

 Keeping hens is the ultimate smallholder dream and has many benefits, from daily fresh eggs to the odd roast chicken.
 There are no laws that stop you from keeping chickens at home but make sure you check your property deeds or speak to the landlord as there may be a rule against ‘livestock.’
 If you’re keeping chickens for the first time it’s also worth bearing in mind that their coop will need weekly cleaning/mucking out, they have a tendency to run really fast (away) and if they’re bored they will peck each other.